Qarik-Group/ultimate-guide-to-uaa/docs/README.md

 }
 ```

-Comparing the two lists, we see that our `drnic` user will be granted permission to:
+Comparing the two lists, we see that the `drnic` user will be granted permission to:

 * `openid` - Access profile information, i.e. email, first and last name, and phone number
 * `password.write` - Change your own password